rsx-electrical/basicsKiCAD/Onboarding.md

 ### A Simple Design
 #### Introduction to the design
 So now let's get onto using KiCad.
 Today you are tasked with creating a PCB that allows for an LED to turn on.
-Fun right!

 <div align="center">
      <img src="images/Onboarding3dModel.png" width="800">